 When in Frome… When you’re suitably caffeinated, it’s time to hit the town.
 Frome is home to plenty of independent and vintage shops – don't forget your face mask!

 Start on Cheap Street (the one with the leat running through it).
 Pop into the Hunting Raven bookshop, flick through some records in Raves from the Grave on the parallel King Street or find a unique Frome souvenir in Amica.
 Opposite Amica in a Tudor-fronted building is the Old Bake House, if you fancy a snack.

 At the top of the street you’ll see the spring that feeds the leat – the steps to the right of it lead to St John’s Church, a Grade II-listed building from the late 12th century.
 Continue to Catherine Hill where you'll find everything from flowers and trainers to haberdashery and vintage dresses.
 Tea lovers should go to Moo and Two for a specialty brew.

 Get a takeaway lunch at: Garden Café.
-Stop here for delicious cakes, toasted sandwiches and salads (note that the café is currently takeout only).
-Alternatively, try the Black Swan Arts Café, which is attached to an exhibition space.
+Stop here for delicious cakes, toasted sandwiches and salads.
+Alternatively, try The River House, which is attached to an exhibition space.
 There's bookable inside seating or, if it's a nice day, pull up a chair outside.

 Have a nightcap at: The Griffin.
 Renowned for its selection of locally brewed beers, the pub is supplied by the Milk Street Brewery, which began life on the pub’s premises before outgrowing it and moving to the outskirts of town in 2016.
 If you’d rather a nice glass of red and some cheese, try the Palmer Street Bottle – a chic wine bar just off Catherine Hill.